stackrev/articles/k8s_firststeps/readme.md

 helloworld-lb   LoadBalancer   10.108.238.242   127.0.0.1     8080:32694/TCP   3m39s
 ```

-Going to 127.0.0.1:8080 will hit one of the nodes, the web page will show an IP of one of these (run with command: ` kubectl get pods -o wide`):
+Going to *127.0.0.1:8080* will hit one of the nodes, the web page (same as the image above) will show an IP of one of these (run with command: ` kubectl get pods -o wide`):

 ```bash
 NAME                                 READY   STATUS    RESTARTS   AGE   IP           NODE       NOMINATED NODE   READINESS GATES